-In addition, Dr. Zehr has developed a safe and innovative program to provide total knee replacement as an “outpatient surgery”.
+In addition, Dr. Zehr has developed a safe and innovative program to provide total knee replacement as an “outpatient surgery.”
 Younger, healthy patients can completely avoid a hospital setting and its inherent risks.
-YOU get your knee replacement and go directly home shortly afterward…the same day!
+You get your knee replacement and go directly home shortly afterward…the same day!
 This is the “front edge” of hip and knee replacement technology across the country and is quickly becoming the preferred setting for the young, active, working patient who needs to recover quickly to get back to their family and lifestyle.
-Check it out at ….
-Seaside Surgery Center in Naples, FL where Dr. Zehr and colleagues are setting the bar very high in the innovative programs to provide patients the best cutting edge technology available in the country.
+Same-day outpatient joint replacement surgery is performed at Seaside Surgery Center in Naples, Florida, where Dr. Zehr and his colleagues are setting the bar very high with innovative programs to provide patients the best cutting edge technology available in the country.

-Although it has been commonly and mistakenly thought that knee replacement is only for the older, Medicare aged population; it may surprise many people to know that ~50% of all total knee replacements are being done in patients under the age of 65 years .
-Returning a working age member of society back to a productive and contributing level has made total knee replacement surgery one of the most highly valued surgical procedures of the past several decades.
+Although it has been commonly and mistakenly thought that total knee replacement is only for the older, Medicare-aged population, it may surprise many people to know that ~50% of all total knee replacements are being done in patients under the age of 65 years .
+Returning a working-age member of society back to a productive and contributing level has made total knee replacement surgery one of the most highly valued surgical procedures of the past several decades.

 With this astounding estimate of patient need for total knee replacement surgery and its recognized value to society, it becomes increasingly vital that each knee replacement implant survive for as long as possible; hopefully for the remainder of the patient’s life.
 It has been generally accepted that of the knees done 20 years ago, over 90% of them are still functioning today.
 With an improvement in materials and techniques, it is expected that the survival rate will continue to improve.